ColinDuquesnoy/QtQuickControls2.TreeView/README.md

 * The core of the library can be found in the ``lib`` folder.
 This is a header only library that contains the ``TreeViewModel`` and the ``TreeItemViewModel``

-* The ``imports`` directory contains an example qml implementation of the TreeView and the TreeItemDelegate items.
+* The ``imports`` directory contains the qml implementation of the TreeView and the TreeItemView.
-The delegate is extensible: you can specify the component to use to to render both the arrow and the display item.
+The TreeItemView delegate is extensible: you can specify the component to use to to render both the arrow and the display items.
-It handles indentation and expanding/collapsing automatically for you.
+It handles indentation and expanding/collapsing of nodes automatically for you.

-* There is also a small ``tests`` suite (using the [catch testing framework]() ) that you can run using ``ctest``.
+* There is also a small ``tests`` suite (using the [catch testing framework](https://github.com/philsquared/Catch) ) that you can run using ``ctest``.

 * The ``example`` create two tree model: a StandardItemModel and QFileSystemModel.
 It then wraps those two models in a FlattenedProxyModel and exposes them via a context property.